-WLS-ENOR, or Weighted-Least-Squares-based Essentially Non-Oscillatory Remap (Li et al., 2020) is based on the WLS-ENO reconstruction technique proposed in (Liu and Jiao, 2016).
-Originally developed for solving hyperbolic PDEs, WLS-ENO detects discontinuities and then reduces or eliminates the potential Gibbs phenomena in the solutions of the PDEs by adapting the weighting schemes in WLS based on the local features in the solution.
+WLS-ENOR, or weighted-least-squares-based essentially non-oscillatory remap (Li et al., 2020), is based on the WLS-ENO reconstruction technique proposed in Liu and Jiao (2016).
+Originally developed for solving hyperbolic partial differential equations (PDEs), WLS-ENO detects discontinuities and then reduces or eliminates the potential Gibbs phenomena in the solutions of the PDEs by adapting the weighting schemes in WLS based on the local features in the solution.
 WLS-ENOR adapted WLS-ENO to remap data between meshes, and in the process, it enhanced the treatment of discontinuities to resolve not only the severe oscillations at C^0 discontinuities (i.e., jumps in function values), but also the accumulated effect of mild oscillations due to C^1 discontinuities (i.e., jumps in the derivatives).